cporter/advent-of-code-2021/README.md

 * [Day 15](https://adventofcode.com/2021/day/15) [Chiton](15/src/main.rs) (Rust).
 So I've been laboring under the assumption that all calendars, advent or otherwise, have a number of days in them equal to the number of months.
 This is incorrect.
 So I budgeted six more wacky fringe languages than I needed.
 Enough!
 Moving on to the one language that I really wanted to learn at the outset of this whole thing.
 I have to say, Rust's documentation is excellent.
 The language is a nice mix of things I know from C++, Haskell and other places, and the compiler is *crazy* helpful.
 Will definitely look in to this for future projects. `cargo run < input.txt` for part 1.
 I cheated a little for part two: `python3 expando.py < input.txt | cargo run` for part 2.
 * [Day 16](https://adventofcode.com/2021/day/16) [Packet Decoder](16/packetdecode.hs) (Haskell). `make && ./pd < input.txt`
 * [Day 17](https://adventofcode.com/2021/day/17) [Trickshot](17/trickshot.pl) (Perl).
 This is one of those problems where I strongly suspect that there's a purely analytic solution, but the problem space is so small that might as well brute force it.
 So an uninspiring language for an uninspiring solution. `./trickshot.pl input.txt`
+* [Day 18](https://adventofcode.com/2021/day/18) [Snailfish](18/snailfish/src/snailfish/core.clj) (Clojure) I don't know why, but this one knocked me out.
+I had to cheat and get hints from [somebody else's implementation](https://github.com/mgrzeszczak/aoc-clojure/blob/master/src/aoc_clojure/2021/day18.clj).
+For whatever reason, I spent hours beating my head against doing the dumb thing with lists instead of proper trees.
+Oh well.
+(Part 2 I kluged through all on my lonesome.)
+What this reminds me about Clojure is that I am not smart enough to work even mildly copmlex problems in dynamically-typed languages.

 ## PL's I'm comfortable enough working with on day 1